The SAGER guidelines

 Translations from the English-language version have been provided by volunteers as a service to the community, but not verified by any independent third-party.
 EASE accepts no responsibility for the accuracy of these translations, and encourages users to consider their wording carefully before relying on their accuracy.

-Sex and gender differences were often overlooked in research design, study implementation and scientific reporting, as well as in general science communication.
-This oversight limited the generalizability of research findings and their applicability to clinical practice, in particular for women but also for men.
+Sex and gender differences have often been overlooked in research design, study implementation, and scientific reporting, as well as in broader science communication.
+This oversight has limited the generalisability of research findings and their applicability to clinical practice — particularly for women, but also for men.

 The article ‘Sex and Gender Equity in Research: rationale for the SAGER guidelines and recommended use’, by Shirin Heidari, Thomas F. Babor, Paola De Castro, Sera Tort and Mirjam Curno (2016) describes the rationale for an international set of guidelines to encourage a more systematic approach to the reporting of sex and gender in research across disciplines.